 The gameplay in 428 its quite different from other sound novels, it is impossible to beat the game without using all the characters, since the decisions made with one character may effect every other protagonist in the story.
 For instance, in one portion of the game two yakuza are looking for a building and ask directions to one of the main characters, if the player tells them where the building is it will lead another protagonist story to a bad ending, when one of the main characters gets a bad ending the player has to go back in time using the time chart and correct the decisions.

 Depending on the player's choices, a number of new scenarios become available, which ultimately lead to different outcomes and endings.
-The game has up to 85 different possible endings.
+The game has up to 87 different possible endings, and over a hundred different alternate story pathways.

 428: Shibuya Scramble scored a perfect 40/40 in Famitsu becoming the ninth game to receive a perfect score in the magazine's history.
 Years later in 2017, 428 also won 2nd place in the Famitsu's reader poll for Best Adventure Game of all time with Steins;Gate obtaining 1st place by 34 votes.